-The Faculty is also an avid supporter of the university-wide [email protected] and [email protected] projects, whereby students are actively encouraged to complete their degrees in the prescribed minimum time to realise the numerous benefits associated with this achievement.
+The Faculty is also an avid supporter of the university-wide FLY@UP and FLYhigher@UP projects, whereby students are actively encouraged to complete their degrees in the prescribed minimum time to realise the numerous benefits associated with this achievement.
 To support this objective and to better equip our students for the technologically advanced world of work and the world of work in general, the teaching model is continuously revised with a focus on increasing the amount of online teaching.
 Work readiness is also facilitated by the UP WRen initiative and the EMS Conduct Rules.

 Our first-year students are closely monitored via the Phafoga Early Warning System and students who are deemed to be at risk are offered various support services.
 These include online and face-to-face workshops in study methods, time management, goal setting and other.
 We also strongly encourage first-generation students as well as at-risk students who were identified as part of the early warning system, to consult with Faculty student advisors (FSAs) on a one-on-one basis to pre-empt and address problems these student cohorts may experience as part of their adjustment to the university environment.